A Notion of Uniqueness for the Adversarial Bayes Classifier: Deferred Proofs from

 Because each interval $I'$ includes $I$, the interval $J$ can be expressed as a countable union of intervals of length at least $|I|$ and thus is a degenerate set as well by \cref{lemma:union_degenerate}.
-The interval $J$ must be closed because the boundary of every adversarial Bayes classifier is a degenerate set when $\e\ll \mu$.
-If $J\cap (\supp \PP^\e-\interior \supp \PP^{-\e})$ is nonempty, \cref{lemma:transition_eta_0_1} implies that $\eta\in \{0,1\}$ on a set of positive measure under $\PP$.
-It remains to consider the case $J\subset \interior \supp \PP^{-\e}$. \Cref{cor:degenerate_size} implies that $J$ has finite length and so one can express $J$ as $J=[d_3,d_4]$.
+The interval $J$ must be closed because the boundary of every adversarial Bayes classifier is a degenerate set when $\PP\ll \mu$.
+If $J\cap (\supp \PP^\e-\interior( \supp \PP^{-\e}))$ is nonempty, \cref{lemma:transition_eta_0_1} implies that $\eta\in \{0,1\}$ on a set of positive measure under $\PP$.
+It remains to consider the case $J\subset \interior (\supp \PP^{-\e})$, discussed in the main text. \Cref{cor:degenerate_size} implies that $J$ has finite length and so one can express $J$ as $J=[d_3,d_4]$.
 Now if any point $\{x\}$ in $[d_3-\e,d_3)$ were a degenerate set, then \cref{lemma:union_degenerate} and \cref{lemma:enlarge_degenerate} would imply that $((J\cup \{x\})^\e)^{-\e}=[x,d_4]$ would be a degenerate interval strictly containing $J$, which would contradict the definition of $J$.
 Thus $[d_3-\e,d_3)$ cannot contain any degenerate sets.
-If this interval contained both points in $A$ and $A^C$, this $[d_3-\e,d_3)$ would also be degenerate by \cref{prop:degenerate_connected_component}.
+Furthermore, if this interval contains both points in $A$ and $A^C$, then it must contain points in $\partial A$, which was assumed to be regular.
+However, the boundary of a regular adversarial Bayes classifier is always a degenerate set (see \cref{lemma:closure_interior_adversarial_Bayes}).
 Thus $[d_3-\e,d_3)$ must be contained entirely in $A$ or $A^C$.
 Similarly, $(d_4,d_4+\e]$ must be contained entirely in $A$ or $A^C$.

 We will analyze the two cases $(d_3-\e,d_3]$, $[d_4,d_4+\e)\subset A$ and $(d_3-\e,d_3]\subset A$, $[d_4,d_4+\e)\subset A^C$.
 The cases $(d_3-\e,d_3]$, $[d_4,d_4+\e)\subset A^C$ and $(d_3-\e,d_3]\subset A^C$, $[d_4,d_4+\e)\subset A$ are analogous.